RickKimball/vendor/README.md

 Installing into $HOME/Arduino from github, must look like this:
      $HOME/Arduino/hardware/STM32/stm32/boards.txt

+Note: If you install locally using github, you have to create the proper directories for vendor name and architecture.

 Normally, the CORE_ID value for 'build.core=' would just be 'arduino'.
 By using 'STM32:arduino' we are telling the arduino builder to go elsewhere and use a different vendor's core package.
 The arduino builder will look for the vendor package first in the directory $HOME/Arduino/hardware/STM32/stm32/core/arduino.
 If that doesn't exist, it will look in /home/user/.arduino15/packages/STM32/hardware/stm32/1.4.0/cores/arduino. (where the version is 1.4.0 of in the board manager. * assuming linux names here, it is slightly different path for OSX (/Users/&lt;user&gt;/.arduino15 and Windows *need to look this up *)